-Sleep apnea occurs when breathing stops for brief periods of time while a person is sleeping.
+Sleep apnea occurs when your breathing stops for brief periods of time during sleep.
 It can last for 10-30 seconds and may occur up to 20-30 times per hour.
 During one night of sleep, this can cause up to 400 episodes of interrupted breathing.

 Types of Sleep Apnea

 There are three types of sleep apnea:

 - Obstructive apnea — caused by a temporary, partial or complete blockage of the airway